c3lang/c3-web/docs/faq/compare-languages.md

 Odin is a language built for high performance but tries to remain a simple language to learn.
-Superficially the syntax shares much with Jai, and some of Jai's features things – like an implicit context – also shows up in Odin.
+Superficially the syntax shares much with Jai, and some of Jai's features things – like an implicit context – also show up in Odin.
 In contrast with both Jai and Zig, Odin uses only minimal compile time evaluation and instead only relies on parametric polymorphism to ensure reuse.
 It also contains conveniences, like maps and arrays built into